Oxford Speechwriters’ & Business Communicators’ Conference 2023

 James’ presentation will reveal how in the modern media environment empathy, suspense and surprise trump authority, argument and proof.

-Renée is speechwriter, author and trainer based in The Hague.
+Renée is a speechwriter, author and trainer based in The Hague.
 Her book De Speechschrijver came out in 2022.
 It summarised the wisdom she accumulated working for over two decades as a speechwriter in the Netherlands.
 She has trained hundreds of Dutch professional speechwriters who now write for politicians, managers, mayors and CEO’s.

 Renée is also one of the driving forces behind the active Dutch network ‘t Doode Paerdt and her own speechwriting clients include cabinet ministers and media magnates.